 • For more on lien waivers, see: Florida Lien Waiver Forms & Guide – All You Need to Know

 Florida requires that the property owner or the owner’s agent post the Notice of Commencement conspicuously on the job site before the project begins.
 So, if you’re a contractor that is actually working on the job site, you should be able to find the NOC somewhere on the job site itself.

 However, it is extremely possible that you will not find it.
 Or, perhaps you are a supplier or vendor and will not physically be at the job site.
 In these cases, you’ll want to check with the county recorder’s office to get a copy of the Notice of Commencement.
 These documents are public records and are available to you, except that they can be hard to find sometimes, and if a NOC was not filed on the job, it may be difficult to know this for sure.

 Finally, in some states, there is a formal process to request documentation like this from the owner or lender.
 However, there is no such process in Florida.

-No. The Florida notice of commencement requirement is specifically for private construction jobs in Florida.
+No. The Florida Notice of Commencement requirement is specifically for private construction jobs in Florida.
 This requirement does not apply to any state, county, municipal, city, or county projects.
-Further, it does not apply to any federal government projects in Florida because Federal projects are regulated by the Miller Act, and the Miller Act does not have a notice of commencement requirement for any of its jobs anywhere in the world.
+Further, it does not apply to any federal government projects in Florida because Federal projects are regulated by the Federal Miller Act, which does not have a Notice of Commencement requirement for any of its jobs anywhere in the world.